If you’ve never studied online before, it’s only natural to be cautious about the quality and authenticity of this new

 If this is what’s holding you back from applying for a course, we’ve got some good news for you; nowadays almost all employers will recognise the determination and commitment required to complete a degree online and part-time.

 It’s true that in the past there was some stigma about online degrees but reports from recruiters as recently as 2016 state that “employers, generally speaking, are getting more inclined, more receptive to looking at people with online degrees – especially for experienced roles that they’re looking to fill”

 “Will I receive any support?”

 The days of receiving your course materials by post and being expected to study entirely alone are long gone.
-Our students receive all the support they need from their dedicated Student Adviser.
-This Adviser is assigned to a student at the point of enrolment, and will guide them right through to graduation.
+Our students receive all the support they need from their dedicated Student Support team.
+Once you’ve been accepted onto a course, a Student Adviser from your dedicated Student Support team will be in touch to welcome you, and you’ll be supported right the way through to graduation.

-The Student Adviser’s role is to provide pastoral support and care, offering advice and guidance on issues ranging from finance to family emergencies.
+Student Advisers are there to provide pastoral support and care, offering advice and guidance on issues ranging from finance to family emergencies.

 The team are also committed to answering emails and messages within 24 hours (excluding weekends and UK bank holidays), so you’ll never have to wait too long for a resolution to your problem.

 Want to learn more?
 Read our blog about our student support.

 “Will I get any tutor support or class discussion time?”